Mafematic/Mafematic/README.md

 - 👋 Hi, I’m Friedrich.
 - 👀 I’m interested in learning new things and am an aspiring software developer.
-- 🌱 I’m currently learning C, Python & Machine Learning and am a student at 42 Berlin.
+- 🌱 I’m currently learning C, Cybersecurity & Machine Learning and am a student at 42 Berlin.
 - 💞️ Curious for new things and love to learn.
 - 📫 How to reach me ... f.szendzielorz @ gmail.com